SELLERS BUYERS

 What is Limited or Dual Agency?

-- Why should I choose a Valu-net REALTOR® to represent me as a buyer’s agent?
+Why should I choose a Valu-net REALTOR® to represent me as a buyer’s

 Valu-net REALTORS® are committed to providing every client with the highest level of personal service.
 We will take the time necessary to give you the individual attention you demand to meet your real estate goals.
 We pride ourselves in providing superior service while adhering to the highest ethical standards.
-But we also offer something beyond what’s available from our competition.
+But we also offer something beyond what's available from our competition.
 And that is the opportunity to earn a rebate on the purchase price of your home.
-At Valu-net Realty we reward the “sophisticated” Buyers who know how to search the listings, take the time to do their own “drive-bys” of interesting properties, and then narrow their search down to a handful of homes they want to be shown.
+At Valu-net Realty we reward the "sophisticated" Buyers who know how to search the listings, take the time to do their own "drive-bys" of interesting properties, and then narrow their search down to a handful of homes they want to be shown.
 We reward these buyers with a rebate of up to 50% of the Buyer Broker share of the REALTOR® commission.
-This typically amounts to approximately 1 ½% of the purchase price of the home.
-On a typical $175,000 home this would amount to $2,625.00!
-That’s $2,625.00 available to you at closing.
-Use it as part of your down payment, towards closing costs, or to make repairs or improvements before you move in… it’s completely up to you!
+This typically amounts to approximately 1 ˝% of the purchase price of the home.
+On a typical $250,000 home this would amount to a rebate of $3,750.00!
+That's $3,750.00 available to you at closing.
+Use it towards closing costs, moving expenses, or to make repairs or improvements before you move in. it's completely up to you!
+Another reason to choose a Valu-net Realty REALTOR® to represent you as a buyer's agent is because we have developed what we call a Supplemental Sales Disclosure Request.
+This form requests important historical information about the home that are not required in the State Sales Disclosures.
+Questions about past issues of casualty insurance claims, water leaks, roof leaks, sewer back-ups, and even questions about neighbor disputes will help you to determine just about everything you need to know BEFORE you decide to write an offer!

 back to top